2xer/tr/README.md

 Where Git stores the metadata and object database for your project.
 This is the most important part of Git, and it is what is copied when you clone a repository from another computer.

+# Workflow
+1. Modify files in your working tree.
+2. Stage just those changes you want to be part of your next commit, which adds only those changes to the staging area.
+3. Commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.

 # Credit
 Pro Git book, written by Scott Chacon and Ben Straub and published by Apress.
 Available here https://git-scm.com/book/en/v2